JIT Compilation Benchmark

 vs

-AADC compiles in 48 milliseconds.
-Combined with fast execution, total time is 4.2 seconds vs 16.2 seconds for JAX.
+AADC JIT graph compilation takes 82 milliseconds.
+Combined with fast execution, total time is 6.5 seconds vs 19 seconds for JAX.

 First-Run Performance for Greeks

 Lower is better.
-Compilation time shown in lighter shade.
+JIT compilation time shown in lighter shade.

 Execution